judepark/fairdesign/src/pages/articles/2019-05-04---The-Fair-Design-Mantras/index.md

 ---

+My Mantra for this Research

-####I vow as a researcher...
+####I vow as a fair design researcher...

-1. To not Leave My Identity at the Door.
-(I will not hide, avert, avoid or disguise experiences of marginalized individuals)
+1. I will <u>not</u> park my identity at the door.
+(I will not hide, avert, avoid or disguise marginal experiences, including my own.)
+2. For the purpose of betterment, I will share experiences of bias, discrimination, prejudice, neglect and microaggressions without shame and/or fear of retribution.
-2. To operate on the basis of knowledge that we are all on a path towards betterment - No one is complete in our path towards progress.
+3. To operate on the basis that there is always room for improvement - No one is complete in our path towards progress (social or design).
-3. To share experiences of bias, discrimination, neglect and microaggressions without shame and fear of retribution.

- (Meaning I will not filter my marginalized experiences to fit in or have my writing more widely accepted by the greater audience.
-Part of doing this research is to openly share marginalized experiences and bring those voices to the center of the discussion.
-Far too often in professional settings we are conditioned to leave our identities (whether it be being a woman, being a person of colour, being not the majority idenitity) at the door and o sharing my experiences.
-Fair Design Research cannot be done by hiding our experiences as marginalized individuals.
-2. Write not for an audience.
-Write for you to not forget what you thought, felt, and experienced.
-3. This is not a muddled down, filtered, inauthentic archive.
-This is not Medium, where everyone writes to follow trends.
-4. Your writing will not be liked, just get that out of the way.
-I do not write to walk on eggshells or to satsify a reader.
-I Write to record what I feel.
-5. If you find yourself in the middle of writing filtering yourself and not sharing your frustrations, microaggression, experiences of bias, neglect and discrimination...
-Stop and come back to your writing.
-Write it for yourself first.

 ![Nulla faucibus vestibulum eros in tempus.
 Vestibulum tempor imperdiet velit nec dapibus](./1.jpg)